 My take on it

 In talking with natural mamas in our community, I’ve heard great success stories.
-Moms who struggled with postpartum depression and/or low milk supply in the past said they’d avoided these problems by consuming their placenta.
+Moms who struggled with postpartum depression, baby blues, and/or low milk supply in the past said they’d avoided these problems by consuming their placenta.
 Other moms report feeling more energetic, less grumpy, and sounder sleep.

 Other people have come out against it, reporting negative effects, and even coming out against the practice for moral reasons.
 One person even described it as cannibalism.